FieldCore-Creator/BealsConjecture/README.md

-Im going to try to straighting this all out...
+Im going to try to straighten this all out...
 111